Upcoming Key Dates

 Candidates must make sure they take into the exam room all the equipment they will need for each exam.
 They should not rely on equipment being available in the exam room.
 Equipment must be in a clear bag or pencil case.
 Candidates should always write in black ink.

-Candidates must not take phones or other electronic equipment (except calculators) into the exam room.
-If candidates do take a phone in, it must be turned off and given to an invigilator before the exam starts.
-The phone will be put in an envelope and a receipt number given to the candidate.
+Candidates must not take phones, smart watches or other electronic equipment (except calculators) into the exam room.
+If candidates do take a phone or smart watch in, it must be turned off and given to an invigilator before the exam starts.
+It will be put in an envelope and a receipt number given to the candidate.
 It is good practice for candidates to check their pockets physically every time before they take their seats.
+It is best to leave phones and smart watches at home on Exam days.

 HAVING A PHONE OR OTHER ELECTRONIC DEVICE ON THEM – EVEN IF SWITCHED OFF – IS CONSIDERED MALPRACTICE BY THE EXAM BOARDS AND LIABLE TO LEAD TO THEIR PAPER BEING CANCELLED.